-- Template - this is a template in the fixed length text format.
-If this field is not empty, Integrator will use it to populate column names and data types.
+Template: this is a template in the fixed-length text Format.
+If this field is not empty, Etlworks Integrator will use it to populate column names and data types.

 first-name last-name dob.

-- Column names compatible with SQL - convert column names to SQL-compatible column names by removing all characters, except alphanumeric and spaces.
+Column names compatible with SQL: convert column names to SQL-compatible column names by removing all characters, except alphanumeric and spaces.

-- Skip First Row - if this option is enabled, the system skips the first row in a file.
+Skip First Row: if this option is enabled, the system skips the first row in a file.
 Typically, it is used together with

-- End row - if this value is not empty, the system will stop reading the file after the specified 1-based row.
+End row: if this value is not empty, the system will stop reading the file after the specified 1-based row.

-- Transformation type - the default is
+Transformation type: the default is

 header.
 Read more about using a preprocessor to modify the contents of the source document.
 If

 Transformation type, the specified header will be added at the beginning of the file, followed by an end-of-line character, followed by the actual data.

-- Treat 'null' as null - if this option is enabled, Integrator will treat string values equal to
+Treat 'null' as null: if this option is enabled, Etlworks Integrator will treat string values equal to

 No encodingmeans there will be no additional encoding.